-Women seeking abortions-and particularly those who are most vulnerable will continue to confront a scarcity of abortion services and bear the brunt of legal restrictions on abortion, including funding restrictions.
+Women seeking abortions-and particularly those who are most vulnerable-will continue to confront a scarcity of abortion services and bear the brunt of legal restrictions on abortion, including funding restrictions.
 As the report shows, proactive efforts by clinics and physicians can minimize the harms to physician availability and patient access, but they cannot eliminate them.
-The Center for Reproductive Rights encourages the government at all levels to adopt and enforce measures to improve the safety of providers and to eliminate laws that impede their work.

 Moreover, the tactics of intimidation, harassment, and legal activism that anti-abortion activists use are dynamic, constantly reinventing themselves in new forms that burden abortion providers.
 The stigma surrounding abortion is well-rooted in society and requires consistent effort and vigilance to change the beliefs and norms that anchor it.
 Urgent action is required to recognize abortion providers as human rights defenders.
-Advocates and policymakers at all levels must pursue remedies to promote and protect the rights of providers and hold perpetrators of violations accountable.•
+Advocates and policymakers at all levels must pursue remedies to promote and protect the rights of providers and hold perpetrators of violations accountable.